FAQ

 Q. How do I find out whether the course I’m sponsoring is eligible for specialization credit?

-To find out if a course would be eligible for specialization credit, please visit their website at (insert link).
+To find out if a course would be eligible for specialization credit, please visit their website.

 Q. Are some activities not eligible for CLE credit?